The summer enrichment program is the key component of SpringForward.

 “This course helped me stay on track with summer courses and really helped me transition into a growth mindset! ” — Summer 2021 participant

-SpringForward sponsors an enrichment program for Columbus campus students after they complete their first year at Ohio State.
+SpringForward sponsors an enrichment program for rising sophomores who began on Columbus campus or are eligible to change to Columbus campus for summer or autumn.
 In typical years, this is a residential program held in 8 week Session 2.
 Students move to campus in late May and attend classes in person.
-In Summer 2020 and 2021, the program was completely virtual due to the COVID-19 pandemic.
+The Summer 2022 program will be completely virtual due to uncertain surrounding the COVID-19 pandemic.

 What is the purpose of the summer program?